DO I NEED LIFE INSURANCE IN MY 60s?

 According to Harvard’s Joint Center for Housing Studies, 1 in 4 households are headed by someone aged 60 or older.
 By 2035, this number will increase to 1 in 3.

 Most of these people aged 60-64 who are homeowners still have a mortgage.
 This number is only expected to increase as the baby boomers near retirement age.
 Also, among those over the age of 65 with mortgages, those mortgage balances are higher than ever before.

-It is important to consider mortgages and other debt first when they are assessing life insurance needs.
+It is important to consider mortgages and other debt first when we are assessing life insurance needs.

 Loss of a spouse is a top reason for foreclosure, so ask yourself.
 If you died today with a mortgage, would your family be able to keep the family home?

 If no, what side of town would they live on?
 Would they be forced to move in with family?
 How do you feel about that?